dersuchendee/Ontogenia/README.md

 - **ontology_design.log**: Logs details of the ontology design process experiments.
 - **thematic_groups.json**: JSON file containing thematic groups information.

+### Data files overview
+#### Files Description
+- **CQs.csv**: This CSV file contains competency questions that are used to guide the ontology generation experiment.
+- **patterns.csv**: This file lists ontology design patterns in CSV format used in the experiment.
+- **procedure.txt**: A text file detailing the Metacognitive Prompting procedure.

 ### code-basic-cqs.py: Overview

 #### Overview